April 25, 2020

 SO, if you see one of YOUR favorite books NOT on here, most likely it is because I am still growing in apologetics, and haven't read it yet.

-So PLEASE, leave a comment below, I would LOVE to check your favorite book out too.
+So PLEASE, leave a comment below; I would LOVE to check your favorite book out too, so I can improve upon my list of the best Christian apologetics books.

-Most importantly, this list is primarily for the person who is interested in apologetics, but really has no idea where to start.
+Most importantly, this list of the best books on apologetics is primarily for the person who is interested in apologetics, but really has no idea where to start.

-So without further ado, here's my list (well the first 25)...but first, a Table of Contents, so that you can easily navigate between different sections.
+So without further ado, here's my apologetics book list (well the first 25)...but first, a Table of Contents, so that you can easily navigate between different sections.

 Most apologetics books teach you lots of great facts that act as evidence for defending your Christian faith.